piotr-muzyka/secure-databricks-deployment/README.md

 - Terraform backend state file should be managed remotely, using Azure blob storage (for local use it can be configured with a backend.tf file as in example)
 - Azure DevOps deployment pipeline shall use a custom deployment Service Principal which is assigned  permissions required to deploy Azure services to Azure subscription, following least privilege principle,
 - Azure DevOps pipeline shall be a multi-stage one, containing a manual verification step before the deployment to production environments to ensure applied changes are not going to affect system availability and are compliant (review process in place),
+- Resources deployed with Terraform should have tags clearly reflecting ownership and environment level,

 Exemplary ADO pipeline code enclosed in the repository.
+Exemplary Terraform code included in the repository.
+Tested with terraform 1.5.7, azurerm v3.117.1
 ## Logging
+Azure Databricks Diagnostic Logs capture privileged activities, file access, workspace modifications, cluster resizing, and file-sharing activities for security auditing.
+Logs enable monitoring of workspace access and user actions to ensure transparency in platform activity.

 Azure Databricks platform activity covering who’s, what, when actions shall be implemented by enablingAzure Databricks Diagnostic Logs.

 This solution allows to: